tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 Not so much.

 WebMatrix uses IIS Express internally and offers a simple interface to hook into just a few settings that will cover most of our needs.
-Press the &#8220;Run&#8221; button and we&#8217;re greeted with the current page run in whatever our default browser is.
+Press the “Run” button and we're greeted with the current page run in whatever our default browser is.

 <div style="border: 1px solid #AAAAAA; font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 8px;">
   <img src="http://tiernok.com/LTDBlog/webmatrix/Toolbar.png" alt="WebMatrix Files Toolbar" style="padding-bottom: 5px; max-width: 750px;" /><br /> WebMatrix Files Toolbar
 </div>

 PHP?
 CSHTML?
 Text file?
-Doesn&#8217;t matter.
-Because IIS Express is running in the background, all WebMatrix has to do is fire a URL at a browser and we&#8217;re there.
+Doesn't matter.
+Because IIS Express is running in the background, all WebMatrix has to do is fire a URL at a browser and we're there.

-Another advantage to this setup is that we don&#8217;t have to dig through yet another revision of the IIS management interface.
+Another advantage to this setup is that we don't have to dig through yet another revision of the IIS management interface.
 Which is great for me, as I have been downgraded to just a programmer for the last few years and left most of my IIS management experience rusting away on the older IIS 6/5/4-style interface.

 <div style="border: 1px solid #AAAAAA; font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 8px;">
   <img src="http://tiernok.com/LTDBlog/webmatrix/requests.png" alt="WebMatrix Requests Page" style="padding-bottom: 5px;" /><br /> IIS Requests Page